The State of Homelessness in Dallas

 Despite these improvements, challenges persist, particularly with chronic homelessness, which has seen an increase, reflecting national trends 2 The demographic analysis shows that African Americans represent a disproportionate share of the homeless population in Dallas and Collin counties, indicating systemic inequities that need addressing 3.

-Get Free Our Report: “7 Steps That Get 90% Off The Street”
+Get Our FREE Report: “7 Steps That Get 90% Off The Street”

 The fight against homelessness in Dallas is ongoing, but with the combined efforts of organizations likeHomeless No More, community programs, and the support of individuals like you, we can continue to make strides toward a future where everyone who wants to recover from homelessness has the resources to do so.
 The challenges are significant, but so are the opportunities for impact.
 Let’s work together to build a more inclusive and supportive Dallas for all.